A Thermodynamically Consistent High-Order Framework for Staggered Lagrangian Hydrodynamics: Conclusion

 \section{Conclusion}

-This paper introduced a high-order staggered Lagrangian hydrodynamics framework, which can be considered an extension of the existing high-order curvilinear finite element Lagrangian hydrodynamics framework~\cite{Dobrev2012High}.
-The classical compatible hydrodynamics algorithm is directly derivable from this framework by employing the $Q^1-P^0$ finite element space pair.
-We also clarify the relationship between quadrature rules and the mass conservation law.
-To facilitate code implementation, we derive specific forms for the Jacobian determinant and shape function derivatives.
-A primary advantage of the proposed SGH framework is that its definition of DOFs for kinematic and thermodynamic variables results in diagonal mass matrices, thereby eliminating the need to solve linear algebraic systems.
-Finally, numerical results from smooth, shock-free test cases confirm the convergence rate and computational efficiency of the proposed high-order SGH framework.
+In this paper, we introduced a high-order staggered Lagrangian hydrodynamics (SGH) framework, extending the established high-order curvilinear finite element methods~\cite{Dobrev2012High} into a strictly thermodynamically consistent context.
+We demonstrated that the classical compatible hydrodynamics algorithm is seamlessly recovered from this unified framework simply by restricting it to the $Q^1-P^0$ finite element space pair.
+A key theoretical contribution of this work is the rigorous clarification of the relationship between selected Gauss quadrature rules and the discrete mass conservation law, particularly concerning the exact determination of the density degrees of freedom.
+To facilitate robust and highly efficient code implementation, we derived explicit, algebraic forms for the Jacobian determinants and the shape function derivatives, significantly reducing computational overhead in high-order scenarios.

+A primary advantage of the proposed SGH architecture is its strategic collocation of kinematic and thermodynamic DOFs.
+By pairing specific quadrature rules with these nodal definitions, the framework naturally yields perfectly diagonal mass and energy matrices.
+This mass lumping strategy completely eliminates the need to assemble and solve expensive global linear algebraic systems during the momentum and energy updates.
+Finally, a comprehensive suite of numerical benchmarks confirmed the robustness and accuracy of the proposed method.
+Smooth test cases validated the optimal formal convergence rates and superior computational efficiency of the $Q^m-Q^{m-1}$ spaces, while severe shock-driven problems demonstrated that the framework—when equipped with our high-order artificial viscosity and anti-hourglass controls—maintains strict energy conservation and excellent grid quality under moderate deformations.